Introduction

 The price changes based on the version, licensing, and features, but the value is well worth it from a security, performance, and manageability aspect.

-6. How do I choose the correct version of Windows Server Workstation?
+How can I select the correct version of Windows Server Workstation?

 Selecting the right version depends on the size of your business, workload, and needs.
 If you’re not sure, our experts at Cantech can get you to the right version based on your objectives.